+The Co-Determination Act does not recognise the term “collective redundancies”.
+In contrast to many other European countries where the obligation to consult collectively is triggered only if there are several redundancies, the provisions on obligations to consult according to the Co-Determination Act are applicable even if the redundancy concerns only one employee.
 When the labour force has to be made redundant owing to objective reasons, the basic principle to be applied is that the employee with the longest aggregate period of employment with the company should be entitled to stay the longest.
 The employer must select those to be dismissed on a “last in, first out” basis.
 A condition for continued employment is that the employee has sufficient qualifications for one of the available positions that may be offered.

-a.
 Is severance pay required?

 Is a Separation Agreement required or considered best practice?

 The employer and the employee are free to enter into a final settlement.
 Hence, the employment may be terminated disregarding the strict rules of the Employment Protection Act.
 Normally, but not always, the employee is financially compensated in some way by the settlement.
 Consequently, an employee may waive his or her contractual rights.